2008 Crown Royal Presents the Dan Lowry 400

 The 2008 Crown Royal Presents the Dan Lowry 400 was the tenth stock car race of the 2008 NASCAR Sprint Cup Series.
 The event was held on May 3, 2008, before a crowd of 112,000, at Richmond International Raceway in Richmond, Virginia.
-Originally scheduled for 400 laps, Clint Bowyer won the race after a late caution and subsequent green–white–checker finish extended the race to 410 laps.
+Originally scheduled for 400 laps, Clint Bowyer won the race after a late caution and subsequent green–white–checkered finish extended the race to 410 laps.

 Summary

-The race was telecast on Fox starting at 7:45 pm US EDT, with radio coverage on Sirius Satellite Radio and MRN beginning at 7:30 pm US EDT.
+The race was telecast on Fox starting at 7:45 pm EDT, with radio coverage on Sirius Satellite Radio and MRN beginning at 7:30 pm EDT.
 The race is named for Columbiana, Ohio resident Dan Lowry, who was the winner of an essay contest sponsored by race sponsor Crown Royal whisky.
 Clint Bowyer won the race.